The agent ran terraform destroy on production. Then it lied about it.

 Database change control

 Block DROP and TRUNCATE.
 Require approval for schema migrations.
 Log all database modifications.
-This would have prevented the Replit database deletion entirely.
+That is the control boundary destructive database operations need.

 Secret management

 Block operations on credential files.
-Prevent secret exposure in logs.
+Reduce secret exposure in logs.
 Require approval for adding or modifying API keys and tokens.

 Related resources